Barong (mythology): Calon Arang

 Rangda is Barong's opposite.
 While Barong represents good, Rangda represents evil.
 Rangda is known as a demon queen, the incarnation of Calon Arang, the legendary witch that wreaked havoc in ancient Java during the reign of Airlangga in the tenth century.
-It is said that Calon Arang was a widow who had mastered the art of black magic, who often damaged farmer's crops and caused disease to come.
+It is said that Calon Arang was a widow who had mastered the art of black magic, who often damaged farmers' crops and caused disease to come.
 She had a girl, named Ratna Manggali, who, though beautiful, could not get a husband because people were afraid of her mother.
-Because of the difficulties faced by her daughter, Calon Arang was angry and she intended to take revenge by kidnapping a young girl.
+Because of the difficulties faced by her daughter, Calon Arang was angry, and she intended to take revenge by kidnapping a young girl.
 She brought the girl to a temple to be sacrificed to the goddess Durga.
-The next day, a great flood engulfed the village and many people died.
-Disease also appeared.
+The next day, a great flood engulfed the village, and many people died.
+The disease also appeared.

 King Airlangga, who had heard of this matter, then asked his advisor, Empu Bharada, to deal with this problem.
 Empu Bharada then sent his disciple, Empu Bahula, to be married to Ratna.
 Both were married with a huge feast that lasted seven days and seven nights, and the situation returned to normal.
 Calon Arang had a book that contained magic incantations.
 One day, this book was found by Empu Bahula, who turned it over to Empu Bharada.
 As soon as Calon Arang knew that the book had been stolen, she became angry and decided to fight Empu Bharada.
 Without the help of Durga, Calon Arang was defeated.
 Since she was defeated, the village was safe from the threat of Calon Arang's black magic.